 Our motion control adventure started in 2006 when we met the Milo.
-Since then, we've worked with an array of motion control systems from Flair-based ones (Milo, Talos, Modula, Animoko), various rigs running on Kuper and even an Atari (please don't ask us to operate that one again!).
+Since then, we've worked with an array of motion control systems from Flair-based ones (Milo, Bolt, Titan, Talos, Modula, Panther, Animoko), various rigs running on Kuper and even an Atari (please don't ask us to operate that one again!).

 Here is some ways in which motion control could make your shoot possible - and, believe it or not, fun: